kardmode/kard_theme/README.md

-## Kard Theme
+Kard Theme

-Custom Frappe Theme.
-Customizes the Frappe v12 Desktop.
+Custom Frappe Theme for v12 Desktop as well as some other css changes.
+Has a settings page that customizes the theme.

-Add Desktop Shorcuts as in v11.
+Option to add User Desktop Shortcuts as in v11.
 With the ability to sort and hide.
+Shortcuts can be of type doctype or report or custom link.
-Adds a sidebar with a list of allowed Modules.
+Option to add a sidebar with a list of allowed modules.
+Option to add a grid of icons consisting of allowed modules.
-Can hide the current v12 Desktop Cards.
+Option to hide the current v12 Desktop Cards.

-Has a settings page that customizes the theme.
+Adds a “Add to Desktop” link in the User Dropdown
+Only shows for doctypes, pages and reports.

+Notes
+Frappe v11 used a doctype called desktop_icon to store user shortcuts, their order and standard shortcuts as well as icon appearance information.

-The list of allowed desktop icons is stored in a doctype called desktop_icon.
+This theme stores this info in a custom doctype called kard_desktop_icon.

-All entries flagged as standard and not blocked will be shown on the desktop.

-All entries flagged as standard, not blocked and are of type 'module' will be shown on the sidebar.
+Frappe v12 uses config files to determine what cards show on the desktop and what links/sections show on the module view page.

+This theme uses kard_desktop_icon instead of config files.
+Adding an entry with type “module” and checked as standard will show as an icon on the module grid/sidebar and will have a module view page.

+The module view page shows all doctypes belonging to that module and displays them in sections.

+Work In Progress

 <img src="Screenshot.png"/>

-#### License